Fabric with faults such as holes, knots, broken or missing threads and stains must not be used in production of the garments.

 Buttons and accessories must not have any sharp edges.

-Pocket trimmings must be finished to prevent fraying.
+Seams and edges of shell fabric or pocketing fabric must be finished to prevent fraying.

 The stitching of stitched-on pockets must run at least 2 mm from the edges.

 The corners of all pocket openings must be fixed securely (for example by a bartack or rivet).
 This applies to stitched-on pockets and side seam pockets both.